 CHAPTER 3 – MATERIALS AND METHODS

-This section is divided into the following five sub-sections: Design, Participants, Instruments of Evaluation, Procedure and Statistical analysis.
-The methods described are relevant for both the longitudinal and the cross-sectional studies.
+This section is divided into the following five subsections: Design, Participants, Instruments of Evaluation, Procedure, and Statistical analysis.
+The methods described are relevant for both the longitudinal and cross-sectional studies.

 Design

-In order to best evaluate the development of the attitudes of Israeli veterinary students towards the welfare of agricultural animals over the course of their training years, as well as the development of their psychological well-being, a quantitative longitudinal study was chosen together with a cross-sectional study.
+In order to best evaluate the development of the attitudes of Israeli veterinary students toward the welfare of agricultural animals over the course of their training years, as well as the development of their psychological well-being, a quantitative longitudinal study was selected, as well as a cross-sectional study.

-In General, it takes four years to graduate in Veterinary Medicine, during which the students study in the same class groups.
+Generally, it takes four years to graduate with a degree in veterinary medicine, during which time the students learn in the same class groups.
 It is uncommon for a veterinary student to graduate alongside peers from a different class.
-This structured process of progression in the school allowed us to conduct a longitudinal study which would track the attitudes and the psychological well-being of the same students over their full course of studies.
-Consequently, the differences observed in the group will be less likely to be the result of a change or differences in culture across generations.
+This structured process of progression in the school allowed us to conduct a longitudinal study, which would track the attitudes and psychological well-being of the same students over the full course of their studies.
+Consequently, the differences observed in the group will be less likely the result of a change or differences in culture across generations.
 In addition, this kind of study is flexible in both focus and scope of data collection.

 The purpose of the cross-sectional study was to expand the scope of the research to the whole student population of the school (approximately 220 students) in the same academic year (2010/2011), at the beginning and at the end of the year.
-The data collected enabled to compare the students’ attitudes and well-being across the years, which may further validate the results yielded from the longitudinal study.
+The data collected enabled comparisons of the students’ attitudes and well-being across the years, which may further validate the results from the longitudinal study.

 Participants

 The participants in this study were Israeli veterinary students enrolled in The Koret School of Veterinary Medicine of the Hebrew University of Jerusalem (the only school of veterinary medicine in Israel).
-Israeli veterinary students are a relatively a homogenous group, as over 96% of them are Jewish and Israeli.
+Israeli veterinary students are a relatively homogenous group, as over 96% of them are Jewish and Israeli.

-The study sample
+The study population

-During the 2010-2011 academic year, the average class size was ~55 students.
-The study aimed to include all the students (n ≈ 220) who were enrolled in veterinary training in this academic year.
-The same survey (with minor adjustments according to the year of study) was distributed over the following four time-points:
+During the 2010–2011 academic year, the average class size was ~55 students.
+The study aimed to include all students (n ≈ 220) enrolled in veterinary training in that specific academic year.
+The same survey (with minor adjustments according to the year of study) was distributed over the following four time points:

-Time of measurement (time-point) 1: First year, October-November 2010 three weeks into the 1st semester.
+Time of measurement (time point) 1: First year, October–November 2010, three weeks into the first semester.

-Time of measurement (time-point) 2: First year, June 2011 at the end of the 2nd semester.
+Time of measurement (time point) 2: First year, June 2011, at the end of the second semester.

-Time of measurement (time-point) 3: Second year, June 2012 at the end of the 2nd semester.
+Time of measurement (time point) 3: Second year, June 2012, at the end of the second semester.

-Time of measurement (time-point) 4: Forth year, May-June 2014 towards the end of the 2nd semester.
+Time of measurement (time point) 4: Fourth year, May–June 2014, toward the end of the second semester.

 A total of 422 surveys were collected at all four time points.
-The age of the students at the beginning of their training (baseline) was 29.64 years (SD = 3.14).
+The mean age of the students at the beginning of their training (baseline) was 29.64 years (SD = 3.14 years).
 Table 1 presents the response rate for each time of measurement within each year of study.

-Table 1: Response rates (the ratio between number of valid responses and number of missing responses) across times of measurement and years of study
+Table 1.
+Response rates (the ratio between number of valid responses and number of missing responses) across times of measurement and years of study